RetroDECK/ES-DE/USERGUIDE-DEV.md

 **macOS**

 On macOS the shortcuts come with the .app extension and are actually directories rather than files.
 They work exactly as regular shortcuts though.
-Unless you already have shortcuts available for your games, then go into Steam, right click on the game and select _Manage_ followed by _Add desktop shortcut_.
+Unless you already have shortcuts available for your games, then go into Steam, right click on a game and select _Manage_ followed by _Add desktop shortcut_.
 Then move these .app directories to the ~/ROMs/steam directory.
 You should have something like the following after making these steps:

 ```
 ~/ROMs/steam/Axiom Verge.app/